dothiko/mypaint/README.md

 #### project save (experimantal) : プロジェクトセーブ機能
-This feature utilize autosave functionality,extreamly faster save your work as 'Project *Directory*',not an OpenRaster file. you can use this from 'Files' -> 'Projects' submenu,
+This feature utilize autosave functionality,extreamly faster save your work as 'Project *Directory*',not an OpenRaster file.

+With this feature, we does not need to compress/pack png files in one Openraster file, so this make filesave drastically faster.

+Furthermore,this feature brought version revert functionality. when you 'save project as new version', current document marked as new version and copied into backup directory. and if you want to revert your picture project into old version, you can select it from dialog.

+you can use this from 'Files' -> 'Projects' submenu,

  * Open Project - open project directory previously saved (or extracted Openraster file directory)
  * Open Recent Project - Quick access to recently opened/saved projects
  * Save current project - overwrite current this is almost same as 'Save' menu
  * Save As Project - save current opened work as new project directory
- * Save Project as New version - save project , and changed (to be overwritten) layers are backuped.
+ * Save Project as New version - save current document project as new version.
- * Revert Project - **DO NOT CLICK THIS. under construction.** but you can manually revert older layer / strokemap with file manager of your desktop environment.
+ * Revert Project - Popup selection dialog to revert current project into old one.

 **This code is extreamly experimental**,so you *might lost your work* when using this feature.